linode/docs/docs/products/compute/compute-instances/guides/netplan/index.md

 Learn more about the full extent of Netplan's YAML configuration options in the [official documentation](https://netplan.readthedocs.io/en/stable/netplan-yaml/).

-But to get started, the rest of this guide covers many configuration use cases, showing you the steps to take to achieve them.
+To get started, the rest of this guide covers many configuration use cases, providing the steps needed to achieve them.

 ## Configuring IP Addresses Manually

 1. Log in to the [Cloud Manager](https://cloud.linode.com/), and review your Compute Instance's IP addresses.
-See [Managing IP Addresses](/docs/products/compute/compute-instances/guides/manage-ip-addresses/).
+See [Managing IP Addresses](/docs/products/compute/compute-instances/guides/manage-ip-addresses/) for assistance.
 Make a note of the following pieces of information or keep this page accessible so you can reference it later.

     -   Public IPv4 address(es) and the associated IPv4 gateway

     -   Private IPv4 address (if one has been added)

     -   IPv6 SLAAC address and the associated IPv6 gateway

-    - IPv6 /64 or /56 routed range (if one has been added)
+    -   IPv6 `/64` or `/56` routed range (if one has been added)

     -   DNS resolvers (if you want to use Linode's resolvers)

 1. Disable Network Helper on the Compute Instance so that it doesn't overwrite any of your changes on the next system reboot.
 For instructions, see the [Network Helper](/docs/products/compute/compute-instances/guides/network-helper/#single-per-linode) guide.
 This guide covers disabling Network Helper *globally* (for all Compute Instances on your account) or just for a single instance.

 1. Log in to the Compute Instance using [SSH](/docs/guides/connect-to-server-over-ssh/) or [Lish](/docs/products/compute/compute-instances/guides/lish/).
 You may want to consider using Lish to avoid getting locked out in the case of a configuration error.

-1. Perform any necessary configuration steps as outlined in the workflows below.
-You can edit your network configuration file using a text editor like [nano](/docs/guides/use-nano-to-edit-files-in-linux/) or [vim](/docs/guides/what-is-vi/).
+1. Edit your network configuration file using a text editor like [nano](/docs/guides/use-nano-to-edit-files-in-linux/) or [vim](/docs/guides/what-is-vi/) with root permissions.

     ```command
     sudo nano /etc/netplan/01-netcfg.yaml
     ```

+1. Perform any necessary configuration steps as outlined in the workflows below.
+When done, press <kbd>CTRL</kbd>+<kbd>X</kbd>, followed by <kbd>Y</kbd> then <kbd>Enter</kbd> to save the file and exit `nano`.

 1. Once you've edited the configuration file to fit your needs, you need to generate matching backend configurations and apply the changes.
 To do so, run the follow Netplan commands: